Fulton Center: Planning and cutbacks

 Compared with other subway stations' renovations, the Fulton Street Transit Center's funding was secure because the project was financed using money from the September 11 recovery fund.
 After funding for the transit center had been secured, the project's environmental impact statement was released in 2004.
+That year, a group of architecture firms, including Nicholas Grimshaw & Partners and Lee Harris Pomeroy Associates, were hired to design the Fulton Street Transit Center.
 The project was still undergoing revisions as of mid-2005, and was to be completed by October 2005.
 Construction was set to begin later that year.

 Funding problems began in June 2005, when the original plans were cut back.
 The projected cost of the Fulton Street Transit Center had grown by $75 million, to $825 million.
 The design had been delayed to May 2006, and the proposed completion date was now December 2008.
 In March 2006, the land under the Corbin Building was taken for the proposed transit center by eminent domain.
 A block to the north, the MTA began the process of evicting and relocating 148 store owners near the site of the transit center's main building.
 The budget of real-estate acquisition also rose from $50 million to $157 million.
 This cost increase was a key factor in the ballooning costs of the transit center over the next several years.

 By May 2006, the budget was nearing $850 million, and the planned completion date was delayed to June 2009.
 Despite the $45 million budget overrun, the MTA denied that the Fulton Center plan would be curtailed.
 In November 2006, the MTA announced the creation of a free transfer between the Cortlandt–Church Streets and World Trade Center stations, which would cost $15 million more.
 By February 2007, the projected cost had risen to $888 million, and the MTA pledged to pay for the $41 million gap with its own money.
 The completion date was now projected as October 2009.